2014-2015 Undergraduate & Graduate Catalog

 Access to the languages in which the seminal works of the ancient world were composed provides students with a special perspective on ancient culture and gives them a unique insight into the foundations of poetry, drama, history, philosophy, religion, law, and the sciences.
 Training in the classical languages represents the kind of serious mental rigor and discipline that is an excellent training for a variety of careers.

+ANCIENT GREEK.
 Greek is the language of Homer and Sappho, of Aeschylus and Aristophanes, of Herodotus and Thucydides, of Plato and Aristotle, and (in its koinê or "common" form) of the Christian New Testament.

-The department offers elementary, intermediate, and advanced instruction (courses marked GRK through the 400-level) in ancient Greek.
-Note, however, that the department does not offer instruction in modern Greek.
+The department offers elementary, intermediate, and advanced instruction (courses marked GRK through the 400 level) in ancient Greek.
+Note, however, that the Department does not offer instruction in modern Greek.

 Ancient Greek is especially important for students of literature and philosophy and for those who are preparing for seminary or who wish to examine the origins and context of early Christianity.

+LATIN.
 Latin was the language of ancient Rome.
 Even after the Roman Empire collapsed, Latin continued as the language of literature, science, philosophy, medicine, law, and religion for over a thousand years: John Milton, Isaac Newton, Baruch Spinoza, and Thomas Aquinas all wrote in the same language as Cicero, Virgil, Caesar, and Plautus.

-The department offers elementary, intermediate, and advanced instruction (courses marked LAT through the 400-level) in Latin, including Latin composition.
+The department offers elementary, intermediate, and advanced instruction (courses marked LAT through the 400 level) in Latin, including Latin composition.

 Latin will benefit students of literature and history, pre-law and pre-medicine students, students of modern Romance languages, and those who are interested in the culture of medieval and renaissance Europe.

 B.A.
-Degree Requirement in Language Study
+Cognate in Language Study

 In addition to general education requirements, the B.A.
 (Bachelor of Arts) degree requires a third-semester proficiency in a foreign language.
 Completion or placement out of GRK 201 or LAT 201 fulfills this requirement.